kondetisidhartha/GitHub-Twin/README.md

 2. Type username in user search input field:
    > If username exists(eg. vanguard90) -> profile and repo changes
    > If username doesn't exists(eg. gibberi$h) -> profile and repo doesn't change
+3. Clicking on any repo redirects to github repo link
+4. Email/Twitter/Company are empty, because its value is `null` in response API calls

 ## Future improvements

+I have created a basic layout and functionality.
+Project can be expanded to include:

 1. Responsive design format
-2. Caching API calls response, incase of network failure and minimising API calls
+2. Caching API calls response, incase of network failure and minimising more API calls

 ## Feedback about exercise

+I feel this challenge is very good for Intern/ Working Student position.
+It has all necessary challenges like API calls, react hooks, passing props, custom hooks, reading json data.